 - Live and Now tags.
 When the Stage is live or Sessions, Networking and Expo happen now according to the Schedule, the red LIVE and NOW tags will appear on the left sidepanel, conquering the attention span of the event attendees.

 - What’s happening now banners.
 When attendees first land in the Reception area, there’s a large clickable button that hints on What’s happening now for all attendees and will get to the specific event segment in one click.

 - Highlighted chat messages sent by Organizers.
 Chat messages sent by the Organizer are always highlighted to get easily identified by the Attendees.

 - Pinned chat messages.
 Any extra information or useful links to related content can be pinned by Organizers to always be visible to Attendees on top of any Stage, Session or Expo chat.

 - Shortened URLs.
 This is a powerful tool for giving attendees one-click entrance into any part of an event on Hopin.
 If you copy the URL of any area in Hopin (i.e., a particular Session, a vendor Booth, the Stage, etc.) and paste it in any chat, Hopin automatically shortens the URL to a clickable hashtag.

 Chats for everyone

-There are multiple chat channels in a Hopin event.
+There are multiple chat channels in online event on Hopin platfrom.
 Each one serves a different purpose.

-- Event chat — this tab shows the global event chat where all participants can post messages.
+- Event chat — global event chat where all participants can post messages.

-- Session chat — each session in Sessions has its own chat room.
-Attendees who are off-camera can chat in the session chat to interact with people on camera and vice-versa.
+- Session chat — each session in Sessions has dedicated chat rooms.
+Attendees who are off-camera can chat to interact with people on camera and vice-versa.